salilab/imp/doc/manual/design_example.md

  without touching anything else and since each part is simple, replacing a particular piece doesn't take much work.
-The added complexity can easily be hidden away using helper functions in your code (or, if the action is very common, in IMP).
+The added complexity can easily be hidden away using helper functions in your code (or, if the action is very common, in %IMP).